2026 CRTF supervisor list2025-08-04T15:11:41+00:00

 Are you interested?
 Contact Amanda by email.

 I have a research background in the translation of novel chimeric antigen receptor (CAR) T cell therapies into phase 1 studies and reverse ‘bed to bench-side’ research.
 My research has revolved around understanding the mechanisms of response, resistance, and toxicity from CAR T cell therapy, with the aim of designing better therapies for patients.
-Recently I have been investigating the mechanisms of prolonged cytopenia following CAR T cell therapy, through in vitro assays and in vivo humanised mouse models.
-Additionally, I have been undertaking studies to explore the mechanisms leading to movement and neuro-cognitive toxicity following BCMA targeting CAR T cell therapies for multiple myeloma.
-My laboratory will be conducting translational studies utilizing primary patient samples and designing new CAR T cell therapies with a focus on reducing toxicity and improving efficacy.
+Our group is undertaking studies to explore the mechanisms of neuropsychiatry complications of CAR T cell therapy, we are also actively translating two novel CAR T constructs to early phase clinical trials for haematological malignancies.

 Are you interested?
 Contact Charlotte by email.

-We have developing 3D models of gastro-intestinal cancers (precision cut tumour/tissue slices) to study early radiation (Xray and protons) effects on tumour/immune /microenvironment and inform how to construct improved radiation-drug combinations.
+We have developed 3D models of gastro-intestinal cancers (precision cut tumour/tissue slices and paired organoids) to study early radiation (Xray and protons and drug combinations) effects on tumour/immune /microenvironment and inform how to construct improved radiation-drug combinations.
+We study the primary resistance to radiation in 3D models (spatial transcriptomics and organoids) to better understand resistance and refine radiation drug combinations.
 We are also using artificial intelligence models that use imaging, radiation dose, clinical and pathology data to develop prediction models.
 These might help us identify how to better tailor radiation treatments.
 I developed and lead clinical trials, using novel radiotherapy including protons in GI cancers (oesophagus pancreas, hepatobiliary) and we would use trial and clinically available data to develop these models.

 Are you interested?
 Contact Maria by email.